ahadrauf/gca_dynamics/README.md

 * `assembly.py`: Used to package multiple GCA's or other components together.
 Each component's state can affect each other, so this modularity can help simulate larger components.
   - `from assembly import AssemblyGCA`: A basic GCA, with no other components

+*  `scripts/`: All the script files.
+There are generally 4 types of scripts in this folder:
+    - `scripts/calculate_*.py`: These are just helper files for calculating different numbers in the paper.
+    - `scripts/plot_*.py`: These are plotting file, which I used to generate the figures in the paper.
+    - `scripts/sim_*.py`: These are the core simulation files.
+Run one of these to simulate a GCA's dynamics.
+    - `scripts/test_*.py`: These are another type of helper file, which I used to test different evaluation metrics and the like.

 * `scripts/sim_gca_V_Fext_pullin.py`, etc.: Your simulation files.
 Because of the structure above, you can swap process nodes by changing an import statement or layouts by just swapping which `.csv` file you're reading from.
 The basic structure of the code is to: